Nita Violina Marwah: 2023

 In February, Marwah started the season with new partner Adnan Maulana playing in mixed doubles, and reach the semi-finals of Iran Fajr International.

 In March, Marwah and Maulana reached the finals of Thailand International.
 At the end of March, they competed in the European tour at the Spain Masters, but had to lose in the second round from Danish pair Mathias Thyrri and Amalie Magelund.
 In the next tour, they lost in the semi-finals of Orléans Masters in France from Chinese Taipei pair Ye Hong-wei and Lee Chia-hsin.

 In May, Marwah alongside the Indonesian team competed at the 2023 Sudirman Cup in Suzhou, China.
 He played a match in the group stage, won against Adam Dong and Josephine Wu of Canada.
 Indonesia advanced to the knockout stage but lost at the quarterfinals against China.
 In the next tournament, they lost in qualifying rounds of Malaysia Masters from Malaysian pair Chan Peng Soon and Cheah Yee See.
 In the next tour, they competed in the Thailand Open, but lost in the second round from 1st seed and eventual finalist Thai pair Dechapol Puavaranukroh and Sapsiree Taerattanachai.

 In June, Marwah and Maulana competed at the home tournament, Indonesia Open, but lost in the first round from 1st seed Chinese player Zheng Siwei and Huang Yaqiong.
 In the next tour, they competed in the Taipei Open, but lost in the first round from Thai pair Ruttanapak Oupthong and Jhenicha Sudjaipraparat.

 In early August, Marwah and Maulana competed at the Australian Open, but had to lose in the second round from 2nd seed Chinese pair Feng Yanzhe and Huang Dongping in straight games.

+2025

+In December, she competed at the SEA Games, and won the silver medal in the women's team event.
+Partnered with Syahmawi in the individual mixed doubles, they were eliminated in the first round.